 Clinical Pastoral Education

 Baton Rouge General is dedicated to the development and training of individuals called to provide ministry for the sick through our two Clinical Pastoral Education (CPE) programs.
-The CPE programs deliver graduate-level theological and professional ministry education through a clinical setting that combines action and reflection learning skills.
+Our CPE programs deliver graduate-level theological and professional ministry education through a clinical setting that combines action and reflection learning skills.

 CPE students learn first-hand pastoral care experience by providing spiritual support to patients, patients’ families, and hospital staff and through guided reflection on their ministry experiences with certified CPE supervisors and with the students’ peers.
 This method of learning expands the students' skills and knowledge while deepening their self-awareness of how their personal histories, faith perspectives and individual gifts influence their pastoral and professional function.

-The only one of its kind in Baton Rouge, Baton Rouge General’s CPE programs are nationally accredited by the following organizations:
+Baton Rouge General’s CPE programs are nationally accredited by the following organizations:

 Programs of Study